 Mind of the Slaveowner

-My friend and fellow genealogist Melvin has also done numerous posts on his research on enslaved ancestors and I highly recommend his blog Roots Revealed.
-I also recommend my friend and genealogist Renate’s blog Into the Light and her explorations of her enslaved ancestors and free black ancestors.
-Melvin’s background is in primarily Mississippi and Renate’s specialty is North Carolina.
-I find very helpful to have a network of people who are experienced in specific states who I can turn to for advice about sources and state laws.
-I am experienced in researching in Maryland and Tennessee.
+My friend and fellow genealogist Melvin Collier has done numerous posts on his research on enslaved ancestors.
+I also recommend genealogist Renate’s blog Into the Light and her explorations of her enslaved ancestors and free black ancestors.

-Some of you may have noticed that I tend to go to great lengths to try to use the phrase “enslaved people” as opposed to “slaves.”
-The battle between use of these terms continues in academic circles, but this shows you where I fall in that debate.
-Slavery was a condition imposed on human beings, and using that terminology makes that concept clear.
-Words have power.
-But in the end it’s personal preference and I certainly don’t begrudge anyone’s use of the word.
+Some of you may have noticed that I go to great lengths to use the phrase “enslaved people” as opposed to “slaves.”
+The battle between use of these terms continues in academic circles, but you can guess where I fall in that debate.

-Let me end this lengthy post by also stating that researching the enslaved people of your family could also reveal information about your own family.
-If you think about it, I believe enslaved people surely count as within the famous FAN club or cluster of people.
+Researching the enslaved people your family owned could reveal information about your own family.
+Enslaved people were in the FAN club or cluster of people.
 They lived in close daily proximity to your family and both groups knew a lot about each other.
-Though the vast majority of former slaves were illiterate, I have come across much interesting information about the slaveholding family while researching their slaves.
-Look at Cupid Hamilton’s testimony in his Southern Claims Commission application:

-I’m guessing that death date and place might be pretty valuable information for the family of slaveholder William Heyward;)
+That death date and place might be valuable information for the descendants of slaveholder William Heyward.

-Thanks again for taking to the time to read this blog post (short novel?) and please continue to send me any specific questions you may have about your research and let me know your thoughts.
+Thanks for taking to the time to read this blog post (short novel?).
+Please continue to send me any specific questions you may have about your research and let me know your thoughts.